BroadbandForum/usp/specification/messages/index.md

 #### GetSupportedDM Request Elements

+`repeated obj_path_list`

+This element contains a repeated set of Path Names to Objects in the Agent's Supported Data Model.

 `bool first_level_only`

 This element, if `true`, indicates that the Agent should return only those objects matched by the Path Name or Search Path in `obj_path` and its immediate (i.e., next level) child objects.